Skshee/Spotify-Finder-Project/README.md

 🔑 API & Tokens

 This project utilizes the Spotify Web API, which requires authentication via a client credentials flow.
-The authentication process involves generating an access token using the provided client ID and client secret.
+The authentication process involves generating an access token using the provided `client ID` and `client secret`.
 This token is then used in API requests to access Spotify's data.

 Authentication: The project retrieves an access token by making a request to the Spotify authentication server.

 Bearer Token Usage: The token must be included in the request headers as a Bearer token for all API calls.

-Search Endpoint: The /v1/search endpoint is used to find artists based on a query string.

-Top Tracks Endpoint: The /v1/artists/{id}/top-tracks endpoint fetches an artist’s most popular songs, requiring an additional market parameter.

 📌 Usage